tomdowdell/AppSheet/README.md

 # AppSheet

-I had way too much fun creating this sample.
+I had way too much fun creating this sample and took it seriously.
 You are encouraged to dig around all files as there are comments and goodies throughout.

 ## Transparency
 - Some rust removal was necessary as it's been three years since I was working on backend code (as my resume clearly shows).
 That said, it's like riding a bike!